svikashk/docs/guide/comments.md

 ## Adding comments

-You can add comment to any item in your list or on the list itself.
+You can add comment to any item within your Feature or on the Feature itself.

 To add a comment:
-- Hover on any item inside your list.
+- Hover on any item inside your Feature.
 - Click on the ```Expand Item``` icon from the right side of an item.
 - On the bottom-right side in the pop-up, enter your comment in the text field and hit ```[ Enter ]```.